 In another bowl combine cottage cheese and an egg.
 You can use ricotta instead of cottage cheese if you like.
 The egg helps to bind the layer.
 You could actually stir the egg right in the cottage cheese container, one less bowl to wash.

-Bring a large pot to a boil.
+Bring a large pot of water to a boil.
 Add a bit of salt.
 Lay a kitchen towel on the counter and cook 6 noodles at a time until al dente.
 By not crowding them you can ensure they all cook evenly and can remove them quickly before they overcook and start tearing.
-Cook the next batch while you are assembling the first few layers.
+Cook the next batch while you’re assembling the first few layers.

 Spoon a very thin layer of sauce in the bottom of a pan that has the dimensions to hold 3 lasagna noodles by length and width.